haicheviet/personal-space/site/content/posts/tech-2022-recap/index.en.md

 ![CDC framework](debezium.webp "CDC framework")

 CDC framework is ok for my need, the tech is simple to use but the monitoring Kafka service is just a pain in the ass.
-I was not a Kafka expert and after some rethought about design and people management, I drop the CDC framework and use simple SQS with API signal is more than I need.
+I was not a Kafka expert and after some rethought about design and people management, I drop the CDC framework and use simple SQS with API signal is more suitable for my use case.

 ### Edge Cloud (Netlify/Vercel)

 ![Edge Cloud](edgecloud.webp "Edge Cloud")

-This year I want to have a personal blog to share more about my journey but I was so cheap that do not want to own a server and if the best, host freely.
+This year I want to have a personal blog to share more about my journey but I was so cheap that do not want to own a server and if the best, everything is free.
 After some research, I find static content like my blog is serving the best in edge cloud Netlify.
 The implementation is dead simple and the CDN caching work so well that sometimes I still can not believe I was hosting this performance platform as free.
 Netlify/Vercel will be my go-to when building FE service or some simple application.

 ### Dynamodb and Single-table design